HospitalRun/planning/Requirements/v1_0/OPD.md

 1. record the procedure performed
 2. record chargeable items
-3. record medications used
+3. record any medications used
+4. record any additional notes

 **So I can:**

 1. properly record patient treatment
 2. record information to help determine the proper cost of treatment

-***

-#### When: Examining a patient in the clinic during a follow-up visit (Doctor)

-**I want to:**

-1. Quickly find the patient in the system
-2. Review the patient history
-3. prescribe any medications
-4. record any instructions to the patient
-5. generate a clinic visit form for the patient to take

-**So I can:**

-1. continue treatment
-2. advise the patient of my instructions

 ***

 #### When: I am reviewing a patient prior to surgery, outside of clinic (Doctor)